 To help the team at Autodesk execute on this mission, they needed to integrate ACC’s solutions with the other applications—particularly SaaS applications—their clients use to manage and execute their work.

 This led the team at Autodesk to adopt Workato’s Embedded Platform and then use it to build Autodesk Construction Cloud Connect (ACC Connect).

-How does Autodesk Construction Cloud Connect work?
-And what has the team at Autodesk done to help sell the embedded platform and support the clients who use it?
+How does ACC Connect work?
+And what has the team at Autodesk done to help sell the embedded integrations and support the clients who use it?
 You can read on to find out.

 How Autodesk Construction Cloud Connect works

 Simply put, Autodesk Construction Cloud Connect allows clients to integrate their solutions in ACC with cloud storage, accounting, esignature tools, etc.

 Once connected, clients can build custom workflows that not only keep their systems up to date, but also improve the way their teams work together.